Mentorship

 Coaching Program

-The coaching program pairs PGY1s with fellows or junior faculty to provide near peer support in addition to and separate from other mentoring relationships.
-The coaching program serves a different purpose from the KFA program as coaches do not have direct access to resident evaluations or feedback, rather they serve as a relatable, near-peer guide, with the goal of fostering a non-evaluative space for interns to seek support during the academic year.
-Coaches are paired one-on-one with residents based on shared non-academic interests and meet with their coachee multiple times throughout the year to discuss important wellness topics including building community, finding your identity as a physician and recognizing and combatting burn-out.
+The coaching program pairs PGY1s with fellows or junior faculty to provide near peer support.
+The coaching program serves a different purpose from the KFA program as coaches do not have direct access to resident evaluations or feedback.
+Rather, they serve as a relatable, near-peer guide with the goal of fostering a non-evaluative space for interns to seek support during the academic year.
+Interns are paired one-on-one with Coaches based on shared non-academic interests and meet with their Coach multiple times throughout the year to discuss important wellness topics including building community, finding your identity as a physician, and recognizing and combatting burn-out.

 Peer Mentorship